Criminal Responsibility

 The court will determine if the defendant is competent to stand trial but it is up to either party or the trial court to raise the motion.
 According to Texas Criminal Code Art.
 46B.003, it states a person is incompetent to stand trial if the person does not have the sufficient present ability to consult with the person’s lawyer with a reasonable degree of rational understanding.
 If the person does not have a rational as well as factual understanding of the proceedings against the person.

-Although, a defendant is presumed to be competent to stand trial and shall be found competent to stand trial unless proven incompetent by preponderance evidence.
+Although, the court presumes the defendant’s competence to stand trial and will find them competent unless proven otherwise by preponderance of evidence.
 So unless our defense attorney raises the motion that the defendant is incompetent you are automatically assumed to be competent.
 It is always best, to be honest with your attorney about what you understand and what you do not as it can only be beneficial to you and your case.

 Need Help?
 Call Us Now!

 Do not forget that when you or anyone you know is facing a criminal charge, you have us, the Law Office of Bryan Fagan, by your side to help you build the best defense case for you.
-We will work and be in your best interest for you and we will obtain the best possible outcome that can benefit you.
-We can explain everything you need to know about your trial and how to best defend your case.
-We can help you step by step through the criminal process.
+We are committed to actively working in your best interest and securing the most favorable outcome for you.
+Our goal is to provide comprehensive guidance on your trial and help you mount the strongest defense possible.
+We’ll guide you through the criminal process step by step, ensuring you understand every aspect of your case.

 Therefore, do not hesitate to call us if you find yourself or someone you know that is facing criminal charges unsure about the court system.
 We will work with you to give you the best type of defense that can help you solve your case.
 It is vital to have someone explain the result of the charge to you and guide you in the best possible way.
-Here at the Law Office of Bryan Fagan, we have professional and knowledgeable criminal law attorneys who are experienced in building a defense case for you that suits your needs for the best possible outcome that can benefit you.
+At the Law Office of Bryan Fagan, our experienced criminal law attorneys actively construct a defense case tailored to your needs, aiming for the best possible outcome to benefit you.

-Also, here at the Law Office of Bryan Fagan, you are given a free consultation at your convenience.
+Here at the Law Office of Bryan Fagan, we offer free consultations at your convenience.
 You may choose to have your appointment be via Zoom, google meet, email, or an in-person appointment; and we will provide you with as much advice and information as possible so you can have the best possible result in your case.

 Call us now at (281) 810-9760